hungyiwu/mixed-distance/README.md

 <br />

-In conclusion, this repo demonstrates a simple method to incorporate knowledge/prior belief of spatial continuity in image clustering/classification.
+In conclusion, this repo demonstrates a simple method to incorporate spatial continuity knowledge/prior belief in image clustering/classification.
 In many cases, more complex spatial information may be incorporated in similar ways, ex. a patch between patches of tumor grade 1 and 3 are more likely to be grade 1-3 than no tumor or grade 4-5.

 ## Reference
 [1] Barcode Annotations for Medical Image Retrieval: A Preliminary Investigation ([arxiv](https://arxiv.org/abs/1505.05212))